Heramb-Acharya/Pull-Request---Guidewire/README.md

 ## 1. The Problem

-India's Zepto and Blinkit riders are the most income-exposed workers in the gig economy, and nobody talks about it.
-A Zomato rider can switch zones when it rains.
-A Q-Commerce rider can't.
-He's assigned to one dark store, one 2 to 3 km radius.
-When that zone floods, overheats, or shuts down, he earns zero.
-No fallback, no claim process, no safety net.
+India's quick-commerce riders are among the most income-exposed workers in the gig economy, yet their financial vulnerability remains largely overlooked.

-This isn't a rare edge case.
-Chennai's northeast monsoon runs October through December.
-April through June brings heat indexes above 42 degrees Celsius.
-Unplanned bandhs happen without warning.
-These aren't freak events, they're structural income risk that hits the same riders, in the same zones, every year.
+Unlike food delivery riders, who can often switch delivery zones during disruptions, quick-commerce riders are typically assigned to a specific dark store and operate within a limited 2–3 km radius.
+When that zone is affected by flooding, extreme heat, poor air quality, civic restrictions, or temporary store closures, their earning opportunities disappear instantly.
+With no fallback mechanism, claims process, or financial safety net, a disrupted zone often means a complete loss of income.

-No insurance product currently addresses income loss for Q-Commerce riders specifically.
-We're building it.
+This is not an occasional problem—it is a recurring and predictable risk.
+Chennai's northeast monsoon impacts operations from October to December, summers regularly bring heat indices above 42°C, and civic shutdowns or local restrictions can occur without warning.
+These events repeatedly affect the same riders, in the same locations, year after year.

-**What we cover:** lost income due to external disruptions, extreme weather, severe air quality, civic shutdowns.
-Nothing else.
-No vehicle repair, no health, no accidents.
+Despite the scale of this issue, no insurance product today is specifically designed to protect quick-commerce riders from income loss caused by external disruptions.
+We are building a focused income protection solution that covers lost earnings resulting from extreme weather, severe air quality conditions, flooding, civic shutdowns, and other operational disruptions beyond a rider's control.
+To keep the coverage simple and relevant, it does not include vehicle repairs, medical expenses, health insurance, personal accidents, or property damage.

 ---